Colin Norris: 2021 CCRC referral to Court of Appeal

 The Criminal Case Review Commission was given scientific information that the test which had established that Ethel Hall's blood was full of insulin was inaccurate, and that it was therefore not possible for her to have been murdered by an overdose of insulin.
 In 2021, the Criminal Case Review Commission discounted this claim when they said that there was "no dispute" that Hall was "murdered by the injection of insulin".
 The CCRC considered that Norris' conviction for Hall's murder relies on support from the other four convictions and the Crown's claim that no one else apart from Norris was responsible.
 The commission was "satisfied" that the claim that Norris was solely responsible is "less secure" with the new expert evidence.

 In February 2021 the CCRC stated that after a "detailed review of this complex and difficult case" they had decided to refer the case to the Court of Appeal.
 It was said there was a serious possibility that the conviction was unsafe.
 As to Ethel Hall, the CCRC said that "there is no dispute that she was murdered by the injection of insulin".
 The experts who advised the CCRC said that it was not possible for a natural hypoglycaemic episode to have caused Hall's death, but could not exclude it being a possibility in the other four cases.
 Norris's defence team stated that Hall's case was a case of natural death, as with the others.
 The CCRC said that, in reaching the decision, they had been "greatly assisted" by the evidence of the experts employed by Norris's defence team.

 Following the referral, the Court of Appeal began to re-examine Norris' case in May 2025.
 The renewed appeal was described as being of interest to lawyers acting for Lucy Letby due to her case involving similar concerns about the reliability of insulin testing and expert evidence, though the Court of Appeal would later give an oblique warning against drawing such parallels when handing down its judgement.
 Norris was represented during the fourteen-day hearing by Michael Mansfield KC.
 The court reserved judgement on 6 June 2025 and then rejected Norris' appeal on 26 June, holding that there was "no doubt" about his conviction.
 Norris' lawyers subsequently attempted to have an unspecified point of law certified by the Supreme Court, but the required permission was denied by the Court of Appeal in September 2025.

 In popular culture

 In 2008, Norris's case was the focus of an ITV Real Crime documentary.
-In 2014, Norris was the subject of the BBC Panorama documentary "The Innocent Serial Killer?"
+In 2014, Norris was the subject of the BBC Panorama documentary "The Innocent Serial Killer?".
+In 2026, Louise Shorter, who in 2011 produced the BBC TV documentary A Jury in the Dark, produced the investigative radio series Killer On The Ward as part of BBC Scotland's Disclosure Investigates series.